ChadwickCSP/Snowman/README.md

 Go to your group members pull request.
 Add a comment.
 Approve their pull request.

+### Merging Main into your Branch

+TODO: Show how to merge main into branch

 ## Create a Feedback Pull Request

 Create a pull request from your `main` branch to the `ChadwickCSP/main` branch.